-Full-Service Vending Machines
+Full-Service Snack Vending Machines

 Remember when gas stations had attendants to fill up your car for you?
 You’d pull up to the pump, tell them what kind of gas you wanted, and say something like “Fill ‘er up, please.”
 A few minutes later you’d pay and hit the road—all without having to get out of the car.
 Those were the days, right?
 Unless you live in Oregon or New Jersey, full-service gas stations are a thing of the past.
-And that’s unfortunate, because it was so convenient—especially in the winter.
+And that’s unfortunate because it was so convenient—especially in the winter.
 So what does this have to do with a soda machine?

 Unlike those old gas stations, full-service vending is still a popular choice among many business owners.
 Having someone else stock and service your soda machine prevents your employees from getting bogged down with doing it themselves, allowing them to focus on their daily responsibilities.
 And the best part?
 It’s free!

-How Full-Service Vending Works
+How Full-Service Vending Machines Work

 First, your supplier of choice will want to conduct a survey of your business/location to determine if it qualifies.
 That means they will make sure there are enough employees or customers that will potentially use the machine.
 Since beverages have a shelf-life, the machine needs to sell through the products fast enough so they won’t expire.
 The threshold for installing a vending machine is around 50 full-time employees.
 Some suppliers—mainly smaller, local companies—sometimes install equipment for properties that have less.
 Another factor the supplier is concerned with is vandalism: they need to make sure the vending machine will be in a secure place.